sangwal/pseb/README.md

-# Steps to Analyse results downloaded from PSEB (pseb.ac.in)
+# Analyse Matric and Sr. Sec. results downloaded from PSEB (pseb.ac.in)

+This repository is about analysing the school results of matric and senior secondary classes of the Punjab School Education Board (pseb.ac.in).

+NOTICE: This may not be suitable for other Boards.
+Modify the script in case of other Boards.

 ## Setup the environment